 Why are my allium leaves going yellow?

 It’s possible that your allium’s leaves will begin yellowing while the plant is still flowering.
 While this kind of sucks, it’s sometimes just part of the process.
+It happens to mine all the time (see below).
 You may choose to grow something else with nice foliage around your alliums to help camouflage the foliage.

 Will allium bulbs multiply?